 So if the inflation rate is higher than the prevailing interest rate, then the real interest rate is negative.
 This was the situation in the 1970’s when gold rose even when interest rates were high.
 Because Inflation was even higher.
 Looking at more recent history, gold also peaked in 2012, about the time real interest rates were at their lowest.
 (See the chart below.
 The right hand scale has the real interest rate inverted, so when the blue line is falling real interest rates are rising.)
 Then real interest rates rose from 2012 to 2015 while gold also fell.
 Since then real rates have turned up and so has gold.
 (Note: the chart below only goes up to 2016).

 So overall we can see a very close correlation between real interest rates and gold.

-In 5 of the last 6 rate hikes gold has turned higher straight after the fed announcement.
-The only time it didn’t was in June of last year.
+How did gold perform following the US Federal Reserve rate hikes back in 2015-2018?
+In 5 of the 6 rate hikes, gold turned higher straight after the fed announcement.
+The only time it didn’t was in June of 2017.
 But then gold bottomed out a few weeks later and turned higher.

 What Might the Future Hold for Interest Rates and Gold?

 Before last week’s Reserve Bank interest rate hike, the consensus seemed to be that this raise was the first of quite a few to come.
 We’re not so sure that is the way it will play out.
 Analyst Roger Kerr yesterday pointed out that the NZ dollar actually fell after last week’s rate hike: